GIScience/ohsome-api/docs/endpoints.rst

    :query format: 'json' or 'csv'; default: 'json'
    :query showMetadata: add additional metadata information to the response: 'true', 'false', 'yes', 'no'; default: 'false'
    :query timeout: custom timeout to limit the processing time in seconds; default: dependent on server settings, retrievable via the /metadata request
-   :query types: Deprecated!
-Use **filter** parameter instead!
-Old parameter which allowed to specify OSM type(s) ‘node’ and/or ‘way’ and/or ‘relation’ OR simple feature type(s) ‘point’ and/or ‘line’ and/or 'polygon’ and/or 'other'; default: all three OSM types
-   :query keys: Deprecated!
-Use **filter** parameter instead!
-Old parameter which allowed to specify OSM key(s) given as a list and combined with the 'AND' operator; default: empty
-   :query values: Deprecated!
-Use **filter** parameter instead!
-Old parameter which allowed to specify OSM value(s) given as a list and combined with the 'AND' operator; values(n) MUST fit to keys(n); default: empty

 **Example request**: